 What would you say to other women who haven’t tried hunting, fishing, or spending time in the outdoors yet?

 If you are the least bit interested, you should do it.
 There are so many women’s organizations out there that will help you and find you a mentor.
-We have a free list available at Women’s Outdoor News for this purpose.
 Our writers and videographers are available through our social media and website to answer your questions, too.